aaltsys/doc-newwares/setup/08_rates.rst

 proposed rates here to verify that the quote will be consistent with industry norms and can be implemented as intended within the WARES software.

 Warehouse services are defined by the company :ref:`services`.
 Each rate relates to eactly one service code.

-The :ref:`rates-schema` may be viewed here for information.

 Scope and Grouping of Rates
 =============================